marcoverl/CVUserGuide/source/Overview.rst

 --------------

-Cloud instances are by default “visible” from the Local Area Networks (LANs) of both INFN Padova/Unipd DFA Dept. and INFN-LNL.
-This means that e.g. users can access via ssh VMs of the Cloud directly from their desktops located in INFN/DFA Padova or INFN Legnaro.
+Cloud instances are by default “visible” from the Local Area Networks (LANs) of both INFN Padova/Unipd Physics Dept. and INFN-LNL.
+This means that e.g. users can access via ssh VMs of the Cloud directly from their desktops located in INFN Padova/Physics Dept. or
+INFN Legnaro.
 It is then possible to control which services/ports can be accessed using the security groups (discussed later) and firewalls on the relevant VMs.

-If it is necessary to log on a VM of the Cloud from a location different than INFN/DFA Padova and INFN Legnaro, it is necessary to go through a gate machine.
+If it is necessary to log on a VM of the Cloud from a location different than INFN Padova/Physics Dept. and INFN Legnaro, it is necessary to go through a gate machine.
 A Cloud specific gate host (*gate.cloudveneto.it*) can be used.